Frequently Asked Questions

 How are donations spent?

-For the fiscal year 2011, 86% of the operational budget was spent on direct program services for 109 families, including 110 adults and 147 children.
-Administrative costs were 5% with the remaining spent on fundraising costs.
+For the fiscal year 2015, 83% of the operational budget was spent on direct and supporting services for 131 families in the Transitional Housing and Pathways Programs, including 147 adults and 245 children.
+The remaining costs were spent on fundraising costs.

 What are the goals of Bridge Communities?

-As a non-profit organization, Bridge Communities mission is to:
+As a non-profit organization, Bridge Communities aims to:

 - Inspire and affect change by advocating for homeless families.